SmartDataAnalytics/RdfProcessingToolkit/docs/examples/README.md

 ```
 ## Lambdas in SPARQL

-The function pair `norse:sparql.fn.of` and `norse:fn.call` is used to define and invoke a lambda.
+The function pair `norse:sparql.fn.of` and `norse:sparql.fn.call` is used to define and invoke a lambda.
 The definition of a lambda allows
 is based on conventional SPARQL expressions which however are evaluated lazily.

 * The function `norse:sparql.fn.of(var1, ... varN, expr)` first accepts a list of input sparql variables followed by a single sparql expression.
   Any non-input variable mentioned in `expr` is substituted with the current binding's value.
   The result of the function is an RDF literal of type `norse:lambda` which holds the lambda.
 The syntax of lambda literals is `?v1 v2 -> expr`.
-* The function `norse:fn.call(lambdaLiteral, value1, ... valueN)` is used to invoke a lambda.
+* The function `norse:sparql.fn.call(lambdaLiteral, value1, ... valueN)` is used to invoke a lambda.
 The declared input variables are thereby substituted with the corresponding
   values.
 The thereby obtained effective SPARQL expression is then evaluated as usual and the result is returned.

 > Note: The implementation takes advantage of a feature of Jena's function extension system that allows for accessing SPARQL expressions prior to their evaluation.